-5.5.
+5.4.
 Complaints

-If parents have concerns they should firstly raise them with the SENDCO, or with the Director of Welfare and Inclusion.
+If parents have concerns they should firstly raise them with the SENDCO.
 If the matter has not been resolved to their satisfaction parents should then raise their concerns with the Principal.
 Parents can then make representations about SEND to the Governing Body by contacting the Chair of Governors, or the Designated SEND Governor.
 Contact details are on the College website.
-For concerns about EHCP of SEND parents may also wish to raise them with the LA though they are encouraged to speak to the College first.
+For concerns about EHCP provision, parents may also wish to raise them with the LA though they are encouraged to speak to the College first.